This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Day 2: Prague Castle – Lesser Town – Charles Bridge

-On your second of 4 days in Prague, visit the largest castle in the world and wander around the quaint Lesser Town or Mala Strana before you surrender to the utter charm of Charles Bridge, the ultimate symbol of Prague.
+On your second day Prague, visit the largest castle in the world and wander around the quaint Lesser Town or Mala Strana before you surrender to the utter charm of Charles Bridge, the ultimate symbol of Prague.

 Prague Castle